KIVA Design Studio

 KIVA does not publish fixed prices.
 Every home, site condition, and scope is different — a price without that context would only mislead you.
 A project-specific estimate is prepared after a consultation, scoped to your home, and confirmed before anything is ordered.

-The things that change the budget.
+The things that move the number.

 Home size and rooms